sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 If the management IP address is acquired via DHCP, and if the NTP server option specifies the NTP server, /etc/dhcp/dhclient-exit-hooks.d/ntp script will generate the file /var/lib/ntp/ntp.conf.dhcp.
 This file is a copy of the default /etc/ntp.conf with a modified server list from the DHCP server.
 NTP daemon only uses one of the 2 files, and /var/lib/ntp/ntp.conf.dhcp takes precedence over the default /etc/ntp.conf.
 It is the existing behavior and is out of the scope of this HLD.

-NTP source-interface and NTP vrf discussed in the HLD are only guaranteed to take effect on the static configured NTP servers.
+NTP source-interface, NTP vrf and NTP authentication discussed in the HLD are only guaranteed to take effect on the static configured NTP servers.
-For acquired NTP servers from DHCP server, NTP source-interface and NTP vrf will only take effect if /var/lib/ntp/ntp.conf.dhcp is generated based on the /etc/ntp.conf with user configured NTP source-interface.
+For acquired NTP servers from DHCP server, NTP source-interface, NTP vrf and NTP authentication will only take effect if /var/lib/ntp/ntp.conf.dhcp is generated based on the /etc/ntp.conf with user configured NTP source-interface and NTP authentication.

-Applying the configured NTP source-interface and NTP vrf to acquired NTP servers from the DHCP server is not a requirement for this release.
+Applying the configured NTP source-interface, NTP vrf and NTP authentication to acquired NTP servers from the DHCP server is not a requirement for this release.

 # 3 Design